Grid Fill Tool for Autodesk Maya 2025

 Determining the Span

-Meanwhile, the number of perpendicular edges, or “columns”, would be related to the number of remaining, unconnected vertices.
-The corner vertices, or the vertices between the “rows” and “columns”, would need to be excluded to maintain the final quad topology of the cylinder cap.
+The number of corner vertices, or the vertices between the rows and columns, would need to be subtracted from the number of selected edges to maintain the final quad topology of the cylinder cap.

 Setup Perpendicular Edges